 But there are some business problems that arise – a tighter budget than you’d like, a limited resource when you’d really prefer an ample supply – that require creativity and humility to solve.

 When you approach every business as if it were your own, you find the motivation to dig deep and make things happen.

 Urgent Kidz Care: Humility Powering Success from Day One

 You want a great example of humility?
 Check out J. Craig Gordon, owner of Urgent Kidz Care in Savannah, Georgia.
 He knew there was sufficient demand in the Savannah market for an urgent care center for kids.
 And he found a way to make it happen.

 Craig has a massive resume including a multifaceted viewpoint on healthcare that spans decades.
 He’s worked on all sides of it.
-He knows how troubled the industry is.
-And he aimed to make it better for Savannah with a child-friendly urgent care facility.
-One that wasn’t so scary.
+He knows how troubled the whole industry is.
+People are already on edge when their kid isn’t feeling great, and on top of that, the whole medical industry is a scary and expensive one to deal with.
+So he aimed to make his neighborhood – Savannah – better, by using his imagination and doing his part.
+He created a child-friendly urgent care facility.
+One that wasn’t so scary (for kids or for parents).
 One that was fun.
+And welcoming.
 And had popcorn.
+With kid-friendly staff.
 One that both kids and parents would look forward to using.

 You, too, can get SitReps from Interfanatic.
 They’re one of the most valuable tools we offer in our digital marketing quiver.
 We have SitReps available for businesses with budgets of all sizes.